-Benefit Description You pay

-Oral and maxillofacial surgery (cont.)
-High Option Standard Option

-Excision of cysts and incision of abscesses when done as independent procedures; and \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician

-Other surgical procedures that do not involve the teeth or their supporting structures \$30 per office visit to a specialist \$40 per office visit to a specialist

-Removal of bony impacted wisdom teeth Note: When requesting oral and maxillofacial services, please check DocFind or call Member Services at 1-800/537-9384 for a participating oral and maxillofacial surgeon 10% of Plan Allowance in a surgical center, hospital, or other facility 15% of Plan Allowance in a surgical center, hospital, or other facility

-Not covered: All charges All charges

-Oral implants and transplants

-• Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

-Organ/tissue transplants High Option Standard Option

-These solid organ transplants are subject to medical \$30 per specialist visit \$40 per specialist visit

-necessity and experimental/investigational review by the Plan.
-See Other services under You need prior Plan approval for certain services on pages 21-22.
-10% of Plan Allowance in a surgical center, hospital, or other facility 15% of Plan Allowance in a surgical center, hospital, or other facility

-• Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

-• Cornea

-• Heart

-Heart/lung

-Intestinal transplants

-- Isolated small intestine

-- Small intestine with the liver

-- Small intestine with multiple organs, such as the liver, stomach, and pancreas

-• Kidney

-• Liver

-• Lung: single/bilateral/lobar

-• Pancreas; Pancreas/Kidney (simultaneous)

-These tandem blood or marrow stem cell transplants \$30 per specialist visit \$40 per specialist visit

-for covered transplants are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures.
-10% of Plan Allowance in a surgical center, hospital, or 15% of Plan Allowance in a surgical center, hospital, or

-Autologous tandem transplants for: other facility other facility

-- AL Amyloidosis
+Benefit Description You pay Oral and maxillofacial surgery (cont.)
+High Option Standard Option Excision of cysts and incision of abscesses when done as independent procedures; and \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician Other surgical procedures that do not involve the teeth or their supporting structures Procedures that do not involve the teeth or their supporting structures. \$35 per office visit to a specialist \$40 per office visit to a specialist Removal of bony impacted wisdom teeth Note: When requesting oral and maxillofacial services, please check DocFind or call Member Services at 800-537-9384 for a participating oral and maxillofacial surgeon.
+10% of Plan Allowance in a surgical center, hospital, or other facility 15% of Plan Allowance in a surgical center, hospital, or other facility Not covered: All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Organ/tissue transplants High Option Standard Option These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+See Other services under You need prior Plan approval for certain services on page 22. • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart • Heart/lung • Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach, and pancreas • Kidney • Kidney-Pancreas • Liver • Lung: single/bilateral/lobar • Pancreas; Pancreas/Kidney (simultaneous) surgical center, hospital, or other facility \$40 per specialist visit 15% of Plan Allowance in a surgical center, hospital, or other facility These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+Refer to Other services in Section 3 for prior authorization procedures. • Autologous tandem transplants for: - AL Amyloidosis - High-risk neuroblastoma \$35 per specialist visit 10% of Plan Allowance in a surgical center, hospital, or other facility \$40 per specialist visit 15% of Plan Allowance in a surgical center, hospital, or other facility